awodev/xtremecache/README.md

 About
 ------
-* Caching system for Prestasho 1.7 that serves full page html.
-There are no overrides.
+* Caching system for Prestasho 1.7 that serves full page html
+* There are no overrides.
 * Includes option to select caching driver

 Credits